cgp-2017/blog/_posts/2017-02-05-Enemy-Damage-Sound.md

 # Add an Enemy Damage Sound

-The assets we downloaded actually include death and hurt sounds for the Hellephant, the Zombear and the Zombunny.
+The assets we downloaded actually include hurt sounds for the Hellephant, the Zombear and the Zombunny.

 Go to `Assets > Audio > Effects` to check them out!